shamazmazum/easy-audio/README.md

    metadata blocks (though they are not as useful as in FLAC).
  * Partial wav container support, can read uncompressed, a-law compressed and mu-law compressed audio data.
- * OGG container support, but, unfortunately, without Vorbis support.
+ * OGG container support, but, unfortunately, without Vorbis decoder.
    Can read FLAC compressed data inside OGG container.
- * APEv2 tags support.
+ * APEv2 tags support (currently only in wavpack files).
+ * Partial APE support.
+Only the most recent version (3.99) is supported, also mono audio is not supported.
+Also there is no integrity checks.

 It has minimum dependencies (only `flexi-streams` for reading UTF-8 coded values from metadata) and written entirely in Common Lisp.
 It contains